PDFerrarezi/PDFerrarezi/README.md

 <pre align="left">╰┈➤ 📍 Living in Paraná, Brazil
 ╰┈➤ 📚 Studying at UTFPR – Campo Mourão Campus
-  ➤ Integrated Technical Program in Internet Computing ╰┈➤ 🌱 Although I have a strong interest in biology, my true passion lies in computing.
-╰┈➤ 🥉 Bronze medalist in the National Artificial Intelligence Olympiad (ONIA), Brazil
+  ➤ Integrated Technical Program in Internet Computing ╰┈➤ 🥉 Bronze medalist in the National Artificial Intelligence Olympiad (ONIA), Brazil
 </pre>